abhinavkashyap/sciwing/README.md

 - ***Run from Config File***- SciWING enables you to declare datasets, models and experiment hyper-params in a [TOML](https://github.com/toml-lang/toml) file.
 The models declared in a TOML file have a one-one correspondence with their respective class declaration in a python file.
 SciWING parses the model to a Directed Acyclic Graph and instantiates the model using the DAG's topological ordering.

 - **Extensible** - SciWING enables easy addition of new datasets and provides command line tools for it.
 It enables addition of custom modules which are PyTorch modules.

-You can find our technical report  here: https://arxiv.org/abs/2004.03807

 ## Installation